Valerie Jones

 I tend to be nostalgic, for sure.
 I love things that instantly conjure up all the warm, cozy feels.
 You know, things that remind me of where I came from and who I am.
 It's why you can often find me wandering through the Peddler's Mall with a warm cup of coffee in my hand, looking at all the things.
 One of my favorite life rules: "Everybody needs a little whimsy in their life."
 I believe it.
 To. my. core.

 Maybe you're thinking it's all too absurd.
 I'm an adult, after all.
 I get it, I do.
 I have a serious side, too.
 Once upon a time, I might have been too serious, uptight even.
 I can also be very practical.
 I'm quiet, introverted, and introspective, with very big feelings.
 E X T R A. I know.
 Yet, somewhere along the way, I learned that a little whimsy in my life helps more than it hurts.
-I figured out that all these things at the same time.
+I figured out that all these things can be true at the same time.

 That's right, I said W H I M S Y!
 We don't use that word much anymore.
 But I love it!
 It means "playful, lightly fanciful, and/or quaint in an appealing way."